Notice of Student Rights with Respect to Education Records (FERPA)

 Faculty and staff conducting research with FERPA protected information must complete the appropriate waiver.

 Students conducting research with FERPA protected information must complete the appropriate waiver.

 This handout outlines what information can and cannot be shared.

 Please reference this sample when discussing the sharing of student data with outside vendors.
-Always contact ITS when working on software contracts.
+Always contact Technology & Innovation when working on software contracts.